LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 Matrix Transpose
 ----------------------

-This section describes the implementation of a matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
+This section describes the implementation of a basic matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
 The intent is to compare and contrast the two.

 There are exercise files